CyclotronResearchCentre/bidsme/README.md

 ## <a name="workflow"> </a>The BIDScoin workflow

-The BIDScoin workfolw is composed in two steps:
+The BIDScoin workflow is composed in two steps:

-  1. [Data preparation](#wf_prep), in which the source dataset is reorganazed into stadard bids-like structure
+  1. [Data preparation](#wf_prep), in which the source dataset is reorganized into standard bids-like structure
-  2. [Data bidsification](#wf_bids), in which prepeared data is bidsified.
+  2. [Data bidsification](#wf_bids), in which prepared data is bidsified.

 This organisation allow to user intervene before the bidsification in case of presence of errors, or to complete the data manually if it could not be completed numerically.